wesley-silv/English/Videoaulas/Curso_de_inglês.md

 He is a fantastic men - He was a fantastic man
 ```

-O verbo to be sempre será diferente dos outros verbos pois ele carrega um conteúdo muito mais extenso que os outros.
+O verbo **To Be** sempre será diferente dos outros verbos pois ele carrega um conteúdo muito mais extenso que os outros.
 A palavra usada para representar o futuro em inglês é `Will`, a mesma pode ser aplicada ao verbo to be como em: `I will be a master in the english`, `I will be a master in the programation too`.
 Esquecimento é o resultado da falta de prática, somente a prática poderá levar a fluencia em inglês.

 _Tempo de vídeo: 45:37_